Home / Blog

 4. Delivery: When the refrigerant gas reaches the right temperature, it passes through the heat exchanger, providing heating for your property.

-Heat pumps can support underfloor heating and warm radiators but can also generate hot water if you install a cylinder.
+Heat pumps can also support underfloor heating and radiators and generate hot water (if installed in a cylinder).

 Top tips for maximising your heat pump’s performance

-Choosing a reputable installation service means they’ll find the best location for your pump, which won’t be restricted.
+A reputable installation service should find the best location for your pump, which won’t be restricted.

 Watch out for the following issues during the winter: